GatoGraphQL/ExtensionStarter/README.md

 ### Host the codebase for multiple extensions, and all their packages, all together

+The repo contains the source code for not only 1, but multiple extension plugins for Gato GraphQL, and also for all their packages.

 By hosting all extensions and their packages together, you avoid [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).

 You are also able to do bulk modifications, such as searching and replacing a piece of code across different plugins, in a single action (and push it to the repo using a single commit).